Breed Facts

 BRABANT HORSE

-Brabants are a heavy draft breed from Belgium.
-They were one of the founding influences of the American Belgian horse and contributed to most other western European heavy draft horse breeds.
-The American Belgian and Brabant have undergone fairly complete genetic isolation from one another for nearly a century.
-Selection by breeders for a different style of horse has led to two very distinct breeds from this once common origin.
+Brabants are a heavy draft breed that originated in the Brabant region of Belgium.
+They were one of the founding influences of the Belgian horse and contributed to many other western European heavy draft horse breeds.
+They are known as the Belgian Draft Horse in Europe.

 Did you know: